Pre Market ASX Report 17/10/22

 APAC Daily Report

-EXPECTATIONS: Energy LOWER (lower oil) & Materials LOWER on overall commodity prices.
+EXPECTATIONS: Energy LOWER (lower oil/nat gas) & Materials HIGHER on overall commodity prices.

 Global Markets Headlines